uperl/Archive-Libarchive-FFI/README.md

 ## archive\_write\_set\_option($archive, $module, $option, $value)

-Calls `archive_write_set_format_option`, then `archive_write_set_filter_option`.
+Calls `archive_write_set_format_option`, then
+`archive_write_set_filter_option`.
 If either function returns `ARCHIVE_FATAL`, `ARCHIVE_FATAL` will be returned immediately.
 Otherwise, greater of the two values will be returned.

-TODO: translate undefs to NULL for $module, $option and $value

 ## archive\_write\_set\_options($archive, $opts)

 options is a comma-separated list of options.
-If options is NULL or empty, ARCHIVE\_OK will be returned immediately.
+If options is `undef` or empty, `ARCHIVE_OK` will be returned immediately.

 Individual options have one of the following forms:

 - option=value

     The option/value pair will be provided to every module.
 Modules that do not accept an option with this name will ignore it.

 - option